ArchieGoodwin/AudioProcessor/README.md

 audioProcessor.start(directory: NSTemporaryDirectory())
 ```

-Then you simply uses AsyncStreaming to get recored files urls:
+Then you simply uses AsyncStreaming to get recorded files urls:

 ```swift
 for try await fileURL in audioProcessor.recordingStream {